 5 from 1 vote

 This post may contain affiliate links.
 Please see our disclosure policy.

-Nugget ice is one of the keys to my happiness, and it has been since I grew up with regular trips to Sonic Drive-In for their famous Cherry Limeade.
-Nugget ice, or pellet ice, is a soft, crunchy ice.
-It’s the signature to this drink for me.
+Nugget ice is one of the keys to my happiness, and it has been since I grew up making regular trips to Sonic Drive-In for their famous Cherry Limeade.
+Nugget ice, also called pellet or pebble ice, is soft and crunchy in a way that regular ice just can’t compete.
+It’s the signature of this drink for me.

 How to Make a Drive-In Cherry Limeade

-Fill a pint glass with ice.
-Pour in desired amount of Cherry Limeade Syrup (about 2 to 3 ounces is good).
-Top with soda water and stir to combine.
-Garnish with fresh lime slices and a whole cherry to serve.
+Fill a pint glass with ice, preferably of the nugget variety.
+Pour in 2 to 3 ounces of Cherry Limeade Syrup depending on how sweet you like it, top with soda water, and stir gently to combine.
+Garnish with a fresh lime slice and a whole cherry.

+5 from 1 vote